Reading Comprehension

 They are required to make sense of a continual “too much” of everything!

-All too often, instead of increasing reading fluency, this glut of information causes the reader to “skim” for information, allowing sloppy decoding skills to emerge.
-Instead of sounding out words, the reader picks through lines of text for something that holds interest.
-Reading growth is halted.
+All too often, instead of increasing reading fluency and reading comprehension skills, this glut of information causes the reader to “skim” for information, allowing sloppy decoding skills to emerge.

-Science is another subject that penalizes students with poor reading fluency.
-If the student is a hands-on learner, just watch as eyes light up over the thought of doing science!
 But all too often, the student is made to read a long science passage and then answer comprehension questions about it.
-Rarely, do these tactile learners get the chance to perform real hands-on science experiments.
+Rarely, do these tactile learners get the chance to perform real hands-on science experiments

 Kids love doing hands-on science experiments, and that’s exactly what they should be doing in science class.
 But instead, they often end up reading those difficult science passages (often in thick textbooks) losing interest, and turning off to science!

 To make matters worse, science terminology is not reader-friendly.
 It is based on Greek or Latin words that don’t make sense to these kids.
 Kids with dyslexia, especially have a difficult time with this, which is so sad, because they naturally adore science and are usually good at it!
 The long, foreign words are frightening to the dyslexic student, causing anxiety, fear, and panic.
+Grades drop because reading comprehension skills can’t keep up.
+Self-esteem drops from failing.

-It only makes sense that auditory memory affects comprehension, as it’s a form of “memory”, and comprehension is, simply put, the ability to remember what was read.
+It only makes sense that auditory memory affects comprehension, as it’s a form of “memory”, and reading comprehension is, simply put, the ability to remember what was read.

 Obviously, this isn’t a smooth, effective process.

 Sometimes these children are misdiagnosed with ADD (Attention Deficit Disorder) and placed on medications they don’t need.
-Of course, the symptoms appear to be ADD.
-The child stares off into space or does anything but tune into reading assignments.
-But usually, these kids are just exhausted.
-They’ve tried over and over to recall what was read, but they don’t have enough “Velcro” to hold it between their ears!
+Of course, the symptoms might appear to be ADD.

 Auditory discrimination is another auditory processing skill that can interfere with reading comprehension success if the reader has weaknesses in it.
 This crucial auditory processing skill involves the ability to recognize, compare, and distinguish subtle differences between units of sound.